 storimaker is a wedding photography business that is based in Kaneohe, Hawaii.
 They believe that every couple’s unique narrative is a story worth telling. storimaker is comprised of husband-and-wife team Jeriel and Tori Saludez.
 They have been capturing sentimental photos together for over a decade,...
 (Wedding Vendors Hawaii)

-We are celebrating 10 years of 5 star service!Awarded Hawaii's best Wedding Cinematographer.
 HI FOCUSED is dedicated to making exceptional wedding films that are both visually captivating and emotionally moving.
 We take pride in our unobtrusive filming, creative editing and attention to detail.
-This...
+This dedication to excellence is reflected in our highest awards and rave reviews.
+Further, we...
 (Wedding Vendors Hawaii)

 For couples dreaming of a wedding in Honolulu, Hawaii, look no further than Cherished in Hawaii Weddings.
 This wedding planner service works closely with every couple and strives to create a celebration that they’ve always envisioned.
 From intimate beachside ceremonies to extravagant gatherings in a...
 (Wedding Vendors Hawaii)